mwichmann/PyBlog/pytester.d/tdd-pytest.rst

 much care for it either.
 One reason is because it forces you to use classes even when it may not feel all that natural to write a class for a particular problem.
-I wrote up some notes for him on using PyTest, and then dedicded to modify those for somewhat wider sharing.
+I wrote up some notes for him on using PyTest, and then decided to modify those for somewhat wider sharing.

 So here's a vaguely practical example of applying the pattern that led to our discussion, that is how to effectively run a test function